 Then I became the weird scientist who’d rather write than be in the lab.
 The friend who’ll happily proof-read your article, or edit your cover letter.
 The lady from LinkedIn that makes those cool drawings about complicated topics.

-Today I am a digital marketer, a mother of two and a part-time entrepreneur, starting to monetize my talent and love for all things visual.
+Today I am a digital marketer, a sustainability manager and a part-time entrepreneur, starting to monetize my talent and love for all things visual.
+I am also a proud mother of two.

 I enjoy fantasy and sci-fi, though I read mostly non-fiction.
-I don’t like coffee, beer, or soft drinks – but I love tea and can drink the occasional margarita.
+I don’t like coffee or beer – but I love tea and can drink the occasional margarita.

 I have strong values and a deep appreciation for witty humour and